e-dub/CoronaSouthTyrol/README.md

 # Corona data model and forecast for South Tyrol

 Mathematical approximation of data for the second wave of COVID-19 in South Tyrol starting on 6 October 2020.
+Exponetial growth and a four day serial interval are assumed.

 <p align=center><img width="100%" src="ModelDailyCasesSouth Tyrol.png"></p>